Skills performance guidelines

 Load resources at start up

-If you need to retrieve data that the user may ask for (for example, a list of songs, images, locations), do that at starts up, not when the user requests the information.
+If you need to retrieve data that the user may request (for example, a list of songs, images, locations), load it at startup, not after the user requests the information.

 Avoid large images

-Keep speech text short because translating long strings takes longer than translating short string.
-It's better to split long messages into several shorter ones.
-The amount of time it takes to translate speech depends on whether you use text strings, SSML, MP3 playback, etc. You may want to experiment with different methods.
+Keep speech text short.
+As you would expect, it takes longer to process long strings.
+It's better to split long messages into several shorter ones if possible.
+Also, the amount of time it takes to process speech depends on whether you use text strings, SSML, MP3 playback, etc. You may want to experiment with different methods.

 Avoid long running processes

-If your skill repeatedly loads the same data to perform look ups, consider caching the data.
-Determine whether there's any other data that you can cache in memory?
+If your skill repeatedly loads the same data to perform lookups, consider caching the data.
+Is there any other data that you can also cache in memory?

-If your skill calls an external service, determine whether there's a latency issue with calling the service.
+If your skill calls an external service, determine whether there's a latency issue.
 Can you accomplish the same task using local code in your skill?
 Can your skill work without this service?

 Azure performance guidelines